 Even then, if you decided to just forego having it laundered, the Buffy still doesn’t have the features of a good quality comforter as we discussed above.

-If you’re looking for a great comforter, not a fad, stick to a good quality down (or down alternative) comforter!
+If you’re looking for a great comforter, not a fad, stick to a good quality goose down or down alternative comforter!
 Whether you choose down, polyester, or PrimaLoft – a classic comforter is best!

-Not only will they offer better performance in terms of fluffiness and thermal properties, but they can be washed and dried at home.
+They offer better performance in terms of fluffiness and thermal properties.
+And you can wash a regular comforter at home.